mookkiah/mahendran/about.markdown

 At school, I helped (actually spoiled) many of my friends by letting them copy my math homework book and made the teachers upset.

-At college, I helped the computer lab technician with his work so I got admin/root rights and enjoyed by sending wall, net send commands to show off.
+At college, I helped/assited the computer lab technician with his work.
+With earned trust and admin/root rights and more lab hours.
+Still remember the days I enjoyed by sending wall, net send commands to show off.

 ## Favorite books during college
 Spend most of the time with books like  `The C programming language` by Dennis Ritchie, `Let Us C and Pointers in C` by Yashavant P. Kanetkar, `TCP/IP Illustrated` by Stevens W. Richard and `The Complete Reference of RedHat`.